gemrb/gemrb.github.io/Features.md

 PS:T is completable, but has some notable missing features, making it the least polished game.
 IWD2 is playable quite nicely up until the Ice Temple.
-Both still require [a lot more love](contribute) to reach the level of the other games.
+Both still require [a lot more love](https://github.com/gemrb/gemrb/blob/master/CONTRIBUTING.md) to reach the level of the other games.

 There is also a [tiny tech
 demo](https://github.com/gemrb/gemrb/tree/master/demo) bundled with GemRB,